 Do you use it?
 If so, what kind?
 Do you put it just on your face?
 How about the kids?
 The list of questions goes on and on.

 All sunscreens are not created equal nor are all sunscreens safe.
-The Environmental Working Group (EWG) wants you use these tips below to choose safer sunscreen products.
+The Environmental Working Group (EWG) produces a guide to sunscreen every year to help choose safer sunscreen products.

-1. Avoid Spray & Loose Powder Sunscreens: Spray sunscreens pose serious inhalation risks and you can easily apply too little or miss a spot, leaving bare skin exposed to harmful rays.
+1. Avoid Spray & Loose Powder Sunscreens: Regardless of the ingredients, spray sunscreens pose serious inhalation risks and you can easily apply too little or miss a spot, leaving bare skin exposed to harmful rays.
 Loose powder sunscreens can end up in the lungs each time they’re applied.
 Stick to the old fashioned ‘squeeze out of the bottle and rub in’ kind.

 2. Don’t be fooled by high SPFs: SPF (sun protection factor) only refers to protection from the sun’s UVB rays (these burn the skin) and not the sun’s UVA rays (the ones that penetrate deep into the skin, suppress the immune system, accelerate skin aging and may cause skin cancer).
 High-SPF products may tempt people to stay in the sun too long, increasing the risk of skin damage.
 Avoid products labeled with anything higher than SPF 50+ and lower than 15.
 Reapply sunscreen often, regardless of SPF.
-Also, avoid products that don’t contain either zinc oxide or avobenzone for UVA protection.
+Also, products that contain zinc oxide seem to offer the best for UVA protection.
+Titanium dioxide seems to be a close second.

-5. No Sunscreen/Bug Repellant Combo Products: Studies indicate that combining sunscreens and repellents lead to increased skin absorption of the repellent ingredients.
+6. No Sunscreen/Bug Repellant Combo Products: Studies indicate that combining sunscreens and repellents lead to increased skin absorption of the repellent ingredients.
 Keep this in mind since most sunscreen products have to be reapplied after a certain time.
 If you buy a combo product you are also constantly reapplying the repellant.
-Plus, bugs are typically not a problem during the hours when UV exposure
+Plus, bugs are typically not a problem during the hours when UV exposure peaks anyway.

 Confused now about what to buy?
 Don’t be.
-Below is a list of just some of EWG approved sunscreen products.
+Below is a list of just some of EWG approved sunscreen products (at the original date of this post).

 The products listed below have an EWG rating of 1 on a scale of 0-10 with regards to toxicity.